Integrative Biological and Behavioral Sciences

 Biobehavioral or Other Integrative Interventions

-Research that evaluates the development and testing of behavioral interventions and research that addresses the effectiveness, feasibility, and adaptability of integrative interventions to promote health.
+Research that evaluates the development and testing of behavioral interventions and research that addresses the effectiveness, feasibility, and adaptability of integrative interventions to promote health and wellbeing.

 Program Contact(s): Dr. Carlos Garrido, Dr. Arielle Gillman, Dr. Arundhati Gogineni, Dr. Olga Herren